Knell999/Knell999/README.md

 </a>

-Hi, I'm Hyun-jong Kim, Junior developer from South Korea and a student in D.M.U.
+Hello!
+I'm Hyun-jong Kim, Junior developer from South Korea and a student in D.M.U.

 **languages and tools:**